akauppi/distributedlog-blanket/README.md

 That project does not have a Dockerfile, but DistributedLog carries a copy that we can build an image from.

-We want this image to be separate from e.g. the Write Proxy so that the number and placement of processes can be independently adjusted on all the DistributedLog components.

-We also want multiple instances (e.g. three, like in DistributedLog's sample) to be runnable on a single Docker host.
+We want multiple instances (e.g. three, like in DistributedLog's sample) to be runnable on a single Docker host, if possible.
+Currently this seems problematic, so there is just a `Dockerfile.bk1`.
+Help from experienced Docker users appreciated.

-<font color=red>Note: The `Dockerfile.bk` file is NOT all right.
-Do not advance unless you plan to have a look at it and fix it.</font>

 **Building**

 ```
-$ export BKIMAGE=dlbk:latest
+$ export BKIMAGE=dlbk1:latest
-$ docker build -t $BKIMAGE -f Dockerfile.bk .
+$ docker build -t $BKIMAGE -f Dockerfile.bk1 .
 ```

 **Running**

 ```
-$ export BKCONTAINER=bkc
+$ export BKCONTAINER=bkc1
 $ ID=1 docker run --name $BKCONTAINER --link $ZKCONTAINER -d $BKIMAGE
 ```